History of the Irvings/Irvines

-The tradition extends to the story of a ‘William De Irwyn’, second son of the chief of the Irvings at Bonshaw, being taken into the service of Robert De Brus, holding various offices in the Royal Household, and ultimately being rewarded with part of the Forest of Drum in 1323 and free barony for his devotion to duty.
+The tradition extends to the story of a ‘William De Irwyn’, second son of the chief of the Irvings at Bonshaw, being taken into the service of Robert De Brus, holding various offices in the Royal Household, and ultimately being rewarded with part of the Forest of Drum in 1323 and free barony for his devotion to duty – the Irvines of Drum.

 The story suggests that the Irvines of Drum are descended from the Irvings at Bonshaw as a consequence.
-In fact, quite the reverse is true.
-Due to the geographical, economic and historical isolation between the Irvines in the Highlands and Irvings & Irvines in the Lowlands, they are two separate Clans sharing a common Name.
-(See The Irvines of Drum).
+Due to the geographical, economic and historical isolation between the Irvines in the Highlands and Irvings & Irvines in the Lowlands, the common-sense conclusion is that they are two separate Clans sharing a common Name.
+This is not an uncommon situation as can be shown with some of the notable Clans in the Highlands.

 The next mention historically of the Irvings is not for another two hundred years.

 In July 1484, at the battle of the Kirtle, where the Duke of Albany and the Douglases were routed, the Master of Maxwell was killed and just across the Kirtle water from Bonshaw Tower, the Merkland Cross marks the spot.

 During the 16th century the Irvings of Bonshaw played a leading part in Border warfare and in national politics under the chiefship of Edward Irving of Bonshaw (1555-1605).
 It was during this century that a feud existed between the Johnstons and Irvings on one side and the Maxwells with their supporters on the other.